dekarpaulvictor/The-Playing-God-App/README.md

 ### What this is

-This app is basically a combination of an unordered list of people, an input text field and some buttons for various actions.
+This app is basically a combination of an unordered list of people, an input text field and some buttons for performing various actions.

 Each person has the following properties: